liquidctl/liquidctl/docs/corsair-commander-core-guide.md

                channel    duty
 ```

+In iCUE the pump can be set to different modes that correspond to a fixed percent that can be used in liquidctl.
+Quiet is 75%, Balanced is 85% and Extreme is 100%.

+### Device channels

 Valid channel values on the Core (non-XT) and ST are `pump`, `fanN`, where 1 <= N <= 6 is the fan number.
 On the Core XT, the `pump` channel is not present.
 The `fans` channel can be used to simultaneously
 configure all fans.

-In iCUE the pump can be set to different modes that correspond to a fixed percent that can be used in liquidctl.
-Quiet is 75%, Balanced is 85% and Extreme is 100%.
+### Notes
+- A channel may only be configured with a single fixed duty cycle or a single fan curve profile (independently
+from the other channel configurations).

-_Note: the pump and some fans have a limit to how slow they can go and will not stop when set to zero.
+- _The pump and some fans have a limit to how slow they can go and will not stop when set to zero.
 This is a hardware limitation that cannot be changed._

-_Note: the cooler's lights flash with every update.
+- _The cooler's lights flash with every update.
+Due to limitations in both the device hardware and liquidctl,
-Due to limitations in both the device hardware and liquidctl, there currently is no way to solve this problem.
+there currently is no way to solve this problem.
 For more information, see: [#448]._

 [#448]: https://github.com/liquidctl/liquidctl/issues/448